fernandopalafox/fernandopalafox.github.io/content/writing/unreasonable.md

 Finally, one can and should choose where to be unreasonable.
 Pick a couple things you truly care about and go all-in on them.
 And for everything else, just let things be.
-Being unreasonable and disagreeable about everything is only a recipe for becoming a sour, resentful, and likely very unhappy person.
+Being unreasonable and disagreeable about everything is only a recipe for becoming a bitter, resentful, and likely very unhappy person.

 Personally, I would describe the effect of George Bernard Shaw's idea on me as extremely formative.
 In my search for truth about the things I care and I find meaning in, some relationships I cared deeply about have unravelled.
 This process has been painful, but there is no other way.
-I am reminded of Drake's "Fair Trade":
+I am reminded of [Drake's "Fair Trade"](https://www.youtube.com/watch?v=THVbtGqEO1o):
 > "I been losing friends and finding peace
-> But honestly that sounds like a fair trade to me" And, although much work remains to be done, calmer seas are prevailing, and I now find myself with a sense of meaning and purpose like never before.
+> But honestly that sounds like a fair trade to me"

+And, although much work remains to be done, calmer seas are prevailing, and I now find myself with a sense of meaning and purpose like never before.

 <figure style="text-align: center;">